Nikelin96/backend_sandbox/README.md

 # backend_sandbox
-Repository that is targeted to try different databases, and scripts
+Repository that is targeted to try docker, different databases and programming languages